darenliang/scaled-scheduler-go/README.md

 This scheduler implements the protocol used in [scaled](https://github.com/yzard/scaled), making it a drop-in replacement for scaled's Python scheduler.

-> :warning: The scaled scheduler protocol is not fixed and is subject
+> :warning: This scheduler doesn't fully implement the protocol and may have bugs.
-> to change.
-This scheduler doesn't fully implement the protocol and may have bugs.
+> The scaled scheduler protocol is subject to change so there may be compatibility issues.

 ## Dependencies